 - passed the appropriate step of the USMLE (when applicable); AND

-- maintained acceptable academic and professional behavior and ethical standards.
+- maintained acceptable acadmeic and professional behavior and ethical standards.

-B. Stage I Academic Remediation A student will be placed in Stage I Academic Remediation and will enter a closely monitored remediation program if she/he has:
+B. Academic Remediation A student will be placed in academic remediation if she/he has:

 - failed to pass the appropriate step of the USMLE; OR

-- unacceptable professional behavior or violation of the honor code.
+- unacceptable professional behavior or violation of teh honor code.

-Stage II Academic Remediation requires that the student's entire academic record and other relevant information be reviewed by the APC.
+Academic remediation requires that the student's entire academic record and other relevant information be reviewed by the APC.
 A decision to permit continuation in the curriculum, to recommend remedial experiences, or for a motion for dismissal will be made by the APC.

 All academic remediation will be coordinated by the ADSA.
 Identification of the student’s barriers to success may include but are not limited to psychological and medical evaluations, and/or consultations with learning specialists.
 The ADSA will monitor student compliance with remediation recommendations.